Salsabilachattah/nextjsApp/README.md

 This is my first [Next.js](https://nextjs.org) web application

 ## To run the app locally
-- First , create a .env file and add your API_KEY to it
+- First , create a .env file and add your API_KEY (for the ipify API) and your token (for fast-api-speedtest API) to it
 - Next , install dependencies using :
 ```bash
 npm install